-Minutes of the Annual Parish Meeting held in Southwick Village Hall, Southwick, at 7.30pm on Tuesday 28 April 2015
+DRAFT Minutes of the Annual Parish Meeting held in Southwick Village Hall, Southwick, at 7.00pm on Tuesday 16 May 2017

 Wiltshire Councillor, Cllr.
 Horace Prickett attended the meeting.

-There were two members of the public present.
+There were 19 members of the public present.

 1. Introduction and Apologies.

-The Chairman, Stephen Carey, welcomed everyone to the meeting and the Clerk explained the nature of an Annual Parish Meeting.
+The Chairman, Kath Noble, welcomed everyone to the meeting and introduced the members of Southwick Council to all attendees.